-It all started at Punta Vicente Roca over on Isabela Island during our Western Galapagos Islands itinerary.
+It all started at Punta Vicente Roca over on Isabela Island.
 I first heard it from my fellow guides: apparently there had been very high, yet unrecorded, sightings of sunfish.
 I simply couldn’t believe it.
 Their stories told of dozens of them leaping out of the water.

 Colors, both above land and underwater, end up being one of the most beautiful features during this time of changing seasons in Galapagos.
 Myriads of colorful fish will swarm around you when snorkeling.
 And we won’t deny that the water can be quite “invigorating” when you first jump in (which is why we recommend wearing a wetsuit, which you can rent aboard the Santa Cruz II if need be).
 After a few seconds of being the water, however, you simply and rather suddenly forget about the water temperature, especially when you start bumping into mindless sea turtles, free-diving through schools of blue-striped snappers or trying to catch up with penguins.
 On land, plants let their carotenoid pigments take over, and here and there it looks as if there were a red cushiony carpet all over the place.
 Towards the end of the day, Palo Santo trees that recently dropped their leaves are beginning to expose their greyish-white bark, turning into kaleidoscopes as they reflect the rays of sunlight that pour in at the end of the day; all of it in rainbow shades of pink, purple, and orange…